SeanAbstract/gatsby-starter-netlify-cms/src/pages/about/index.md

       Renren made a pre-IPO announcement that it had 160 million registered users.
     brandLogo: /img/renren.png
-  - brandDescription: >-
-      Ant Financial is the financial arm of Alibaba and the highest valued FinTech company in the world.
-It is the world's most valuable unicorn (start-up) company, with a valuation of US$150 billion.
-    brandLogo: /img/ant-financial-logo-2.jpeg
 partners:
   - brandDescription: >-
       A U.S.-based brokerage firm.
 It operates the largest electronic trading